Sir Robert Woodard Academy: Sporting Facilities

 The Academy is home to the SRWA Sussex Bears, and a 3G football pitch is under construction.
 The pitch has been financed by funds from Brighton and Hove Albion in the Community to support grassroots sports and to ensure the future provision of outdoor facilities in the Adur area.
 The 3G pitch was agreed upon by the Adur and Worthing Council in July 2014 and works commenced in October 2017.
 The Academy has an education deal with Brighton and Hove Albion Football Club.

 Ofsted Inspections

 The academy was placed in Special Measures on Friday 6 January 2012, after OFSTED deemed it was making insufficient progress in addressing bad pupil behaviour and low attainment.
 After intensive changes including a new headmaster, the school came out of Special Measures on 18 October 2013.
 Since then, the Academy has seen an improvement in student outcomes.

 The Ofsted report, however, identified many strengths including the careers provision, the leadership and management of the academy and the personal development, behaviour and welfare of students.
 It judged the Leadership and Management of the school to be good, with the Personal Development and Welfare, and 16-19 (Sixth form) provision also rated as good.
+The October 2021 inspection rated the Academy good in all categories.